knkrn5/Programming-Concepts/DevOp/docker/docker.md

    ```

+   - **NOTE: -** The build can also be done for the interpreter languages too, for building better container.

 2. **[🔗docker-compose.yml Structure: -](https://docs.docker.com/reference/compose-file/)** _docker-compose file is only needed locally for building and runing the container, this is not needed in production_

    - When we **use the build in the docker compose file it uses the Dockerfile for building the container** given the Context(dir of the Dockerfile)